Moteka1/homework-front-end/README.md

 ### Notes

 Please, don't open a PR against this repo.
-Just follow the direction from the rectuiter on how to submit the exercise.
+Just follow the direction from the recruiter on how to submit the exercise.

 ### Coding at Eaze

 At [Eaze](https://www.eaze.com) we strive for writing simple, maintainable and clean code.

 We prefer simplicity over complexity.